 In connection with our purchase/lease of the Newark, New York facility in 1998, a consulting firm performed a Phase I and II Environmental Site Assessment which revealed the existence of contaminated soil and ground water around one of the buildings.
 The Company retained an engineering firm which estimated that the cost of remediation should be in the range of \$230,000.
 This cost, however, is merely an estimate and the cost may in fact be much higher.
-In February 1998, the Company entered into an agreement with a third party which provides that the Company and this third party will retain an environmental consulting firm to conduct a supplemental Phase II investigation to verify the existence of the contaminants and further delineate the nature of the environmental concern.
+In February 1998, the Company entered into an agreement with a third party which provides that the Conduct a supplemental Phase II investigation to verify the existence of the contaminants and further delineate the nature of the environmental concern.
 The third party agreed to reimburse the Company for fifty percent of the cost of correcting the environmental concern on the Newark property.
 The Company cannot assure that it will not face claims resulting in substantial liability which would have a material adverse effect on business, financial condition and results of operations in the period in which such claims are resolved.